plusserver/docs/content/en/caching/valkey/documentation/nodesize.md

 ## Storage Size

 >*The data disk size can only be increased.
-To reduce the disk size, you must create a new DBaaS instance and transfer the data manually.*
+To reduce the disk size, you must create a new CaaS instance and transfer the data manually.*

 The size of the persistent hard disk determines the capacity for caching your caching data.
 The caching data is stored here as snapshots at regular intervals.
 Each Caching-as-a-Service (CaaS) instance requires a minimum hard disk size of 50 GB.
 You can increase the hard disk size in increments of 50 GB up to a maximum of 500 GB.
 Increasing the disk size does not interrupt the CaaS.